Sigmmma/mek/refinery_readme.txt

 Here's what is currently NOT implemented that I plan to add at some point in the future:
-    * Ripping from Yelo resource maps
-    * Fixing mangled class names(aka Zteam protection) Most of the framework is in place to do this, I've just gotta fill in hundreds of offsets.
     * Recursive extraction.
     * Recursive renaming(you rename a biped/weapon/etc and it'll intelligently put most tags it references in the same folder).